baezortega/somatypus/README.md

         sudo yum install zlib-devel

- 3. __htslib__
+ __3. htslib__

     This is necessary in order to run Platypus.
     Latest version as of April 2016: https://github.com/samtools/htslib/releases/download/1.3/htslib-1.3.tar.bz2
     Once downloaded and uncompressed, you can install it with:

         cd path/to/htslib-x.x